-The passing of the baton from implementation to customer success is a key transition point in the client journey.
-While implementation sets the client up for solution adoption, customer success works with clients to make sure they keep getting value from the solution in the long-term.
 A smooth handoff ensures post-implementation needs are addressed while proactively nurturing the client relationship.
 This inevitably leads to renewals as well as upsell and cross-sell opportunities.

 Let’s pause to consider what a large chunk of business revenue upsell and cross-sell opportunities are.
 Studies show that roughly 36% of SaaS companies’ new annual recurring revenue (ARR) comes from existing customers versus new customers.

-Unfortunately, friction often colors the implementation to customer success handoff.
+Unfortunately, friction often colors the implementation of the customer success handoff.
 Critical information about the implementation process or client nuances isn’t always well-documented for or communicated to customer success teams.
 This can leave customer success less prepared to handle client inquiries, and also lead to missed opportunities to add value to the client experience.
-Meanwhile, misunderstandings over responsibilities and client expectations can cause gaps in delivery of service, and leave clients who perceive the lack of coordination frustrated.
+Meanwhile, misunderstandings over responsibilities and client expectations can cause gaps in the delivery of service, and leave clients who perceive the lack of coordination frustrated.

 Wondering what you can do to combat this friction?
 Here are five measures that make a difference.